Select Options on the Arrange tab

 Sometimes the full-width problems will produce extra space on a page or cause too much back-and-forth switching between columns, as shown in the document preview below (Step 3).
 This is easy to fix with the new Select Options button.
 The steps follow.

 Note: For this example, you’ll want a mix of large and small problems, and lots of graphics.
-A good place to get them is Illustrative Math (IM) in the top-right panel.
+A good place to get them is the Illustrative Math (IM) bank.
 Right-click on “Grade 7” to quickly select them at random.

 Note: There is no particular reason to create a new part for the full-width problems, but you can do that if you want to add directions above them.